Scholarships & Grants

 The program representative who submitted the application will hear back from Literacy Texas about how many scholarships their program has received.
 They’ll pay a deposit for each scholarship and receive a scholarship coupon for the program to use.

-Once the coupon has been received, the program representative will distribute it to the people attending the conference so that each person can register online.
+Once the coupon has been received, the program representative will send it to the people attending the conference so that each person can use the coupon during their online registration.

 Just having your coupon code is not enough!
 You must use the coupon in our conference registration portal to complete your registration.
 Make sure you use it promptly – scholarship coupons have an expiration date.